LEARN HOW TO KAYAK FISH

 Kayak fishing is a fun and adventurous sport that offers you the opportunity to immerse yourself in nature.
-If you are new to kayak angling, don't worry; you can be out on the water catching fish in no time.
-However, it is important to remember that because kayaks are paddle-powered, you will need a certain amount of strength in order to safely paddle your vessel over the waves.
+If you are new to kayak angling, don't worry; you can be out on the water fishing in a kayak in no time.
+However, it is important to remember that because kayaks are paddle-powered, you will need a certain amount of strength to safely paddle your vessel over the waves.

 - Practice just paddling.
 If you haven't used a kayak before, practice paddling and navigating your kayak on a familiar waterway near your home.
 This way, you can gain experience and confidence before bringing your fishing rods aboard.

 - Use a paddle leash.
 Check to see if your kayak comes with a paddle leash.
 If not, may want to consider buying one so that your paddle stays secured to a cleat or eyelet while you are fighting a fish.